itsJefforDev/Dawn-JOBS/README.md

 # Dawn-JOBS (BACKEND)
-Personal Software project to find your ideal job builded on python with fast-api and IA agents
+Personal Software project to find your ideal job builded on python with fast-api and IA agents and external jobs